Defending Champ Dygert Crashes At World Time-trials Handing Van Der Breggen Victory - UrduPoint

 Defending Champ Dygert Crashes At World Time-trials Handing Van Der Breggen Victory

-Favourite Dygert had been leading the field with the best split time halfway through the 31.7km race only to lose her balance, turning off the road, crashing over a security barrier and into a ditch.
+Favourite Dygert had been leading the field with the best split time halfway through the 31.7km race only to lose her balance on a downhill bend, turning off the road, crashing over a security barrier and into a ditch.

+She was later evacuated to hospital in Bologna with her left knee bearing a large open wound.

 "Dygert was on track to win her second ITT World Championship, but has abandoned the race after her crash over the guard rail.
 All we know is that she is conscious and talking," USA Cycling said.